 If you are interested in the Citibank Cash Back Card, you can apply here.

 The supermarket scene in Singapore is very competitive, with large chains vying for top spot.
-Fortunately, credit cards like the UOB Delight Card gives you the same high cashback rebates at both Cold Storage and Giant.
+Fortunately, credit cards like the UOB Delight Card gives you the same cashback rebates of up to 8% at both Cold Storage and Giant.
 Not only that, but you also get discounts at Cold Storage’s more atas cousins, Jasons, Marketplace and Guardian.

 Other benefits include:

-- Special in-store discounts at Cold Storage, Giant and Guardian
+- 10% discounts for over 4,000 housebrand products at Cold Storage, Giant and Guardian

 - Up to 3% cashback rebates for transactions made using Visa payWave, NETS FlashPay Auto Top-Up and selected recurring transactions.